-Funded by Ciné+ and awarded to a feature film from both International and French Selections.
+Funded by Ciné+ and awarded to a feature film from the Competition.
 It guarantees that the film is bought by the channel for €15,000 and broadcast.
 This sum will be paid to the distributor on condition that the film is theatrically released on French territory in the two coming years and that the distributor provides in advance a release plan.

 Funded by the Direction générale des médias et des industries culturelles of the Ministry of Culture (€ 2,500) and awarded to a film of more than 50 minutes from the International Competition.
 The awarded film is purchased by the Bibliothèque publique d’information for inclusion in the library’s Catalogue national – Les Yeux Doc